Wisconsin Bankruptcy Exemption Laws

 Most states exempt public benefits, consistent with the notion that

 such benefits are intended as a safety net for the recipient.

-Ohio Tools of Trade Exemptions
+Wisconsin Tools of Trade Exemptions

 These are the things you use to make a living.
 An automobile or truck